bozsahin/ccglab/README.md

 The installers have quirky options for finding packages that CCGlab needs.

-Before you run the CCGlab installer, do the following:
+Do the following to get preliminaries out of the way:

 <em>MACOS</em>